initiateit/dmi-gtk/README.md

 # DDC Monitor & Inputs Utils (dmi-gtk)
 A GTK Interface for controlling brightness, contrast and input selection through the DDC/CI protocol.
 It includes support for controlling multiple displays.
-Credit to @ahshabbir https://github.com/ahshabbir/ddcbc-gtk for the existing work.

 The app works by running and then detecting inout in the window.
 If none is detected within 4 seconds it will "hide" rather than close.
 Relaunching the app with bring the focus back.